Enter your ZIP to find local pros.

 Pergo

-• Average Cost: $2 to $5 per square foot (materials only)
+• Average Installed Cost: $4 to $12 per square foot

 • Products Offered: Laminate, luxury vinyl plank, engineered hardwood